nikgalanop/edsger/doc/README.md

 void main (){
   int x, int y;
   // some code
-  f(x, y); // This should be interpreted as two arguments?
-Or should this return y?
-(Comma operator)
+  f(x, y); // Should this be interpreted as two arguments?
+           // Or should this return y and be considered one argument?
   // More code
 }
 ```